ndouglas/arborhedron/README.md

 The simulation is decomposed into composable **Tesseracts** that can be deployed and composed via Tesseract-JAX.

-## What This Is NOT

-This is **not** a Neural Cellular Automaton.
-There's no spatial grid, no local update rules, no emergent patterns from local interactions.
-It's a global ODE-style dynamical system with a learned controller.

 ## Features

 ### Differentiable Growth Dynamics